 For the first time, there will be a special program for high school girls every Wednesday at 7 pm from July 9 to August 20.
 Called MidweSTERN, the program will be run by students at YU’s Stern College for Women and will feature Torah lectures combined with social activities.

 Rabbi Brander explained that “this Kollel, as with the many others we sponsor throughout the country, represent our continuing effort to shape the summer Kollel paradigm and create experiences that will serve as incubators for Jewish leaders.
 They also represent a vibrant initiative to enable communities to experience the wealth of resources and presence of Yeshiva University right in their backyard.”

-This year, the YU Summer Kollel will also be in Chicago, Denver, Edmonton (Canada), Passaic, NJ, Teaneck, NJ, the Hamptons, NY, and Israel.
+This year, the YU Summer Kollel will also be in Los Angeles, Edmonton, Denver, Teaneck and Passaic, NJ, and Israel.

 The multidisciplinary Center for the Jewish Future harnesses the educational resources, commitment to service, and intellectual capital of Yeshiva University, its array of undergraduate schools, its graduate and professional schools, including Albert Einstein College of Medicine, Benjamin N. Cardozo School of Law, and Wurzweiler School of Social Work, its affiliates, and its extended constituencies to articulate a vision for the future while working to make the vision a reality.
 To do so, the Center sponsors a comprehensive series of initiatives focusing on education, research, professional and lay leadership development and service to the community.